• Skip to main content

 Post may contain affiliate links.
 Read my disclosure statement.

-In today’s culture, many people believe it’s “normal” for family members to spend most of their week apart.
-Husbands, wives, and children are often separated by work, school, and activities—rarely sharing meaningful time together at home.
+We’ve been led to believe that family separation is “normal” in life.
+This modern-day myth leads many people to believe it’s “normal” for family members to spend most of their week apart.
+Husband, wife, and children are often separated by work, school, and activities and therefore rarely share meaningful time together at home.
 But is this truly what’s best for Christian families?

-Have we uncritically accepted that fragmented families are the only way?
+Have we passively accepted that fragmented families are the only way?
 Is constant busyness and time apart really what God desires for marriage and parenting?
-For thousands of years, the norm was a home-centered life, especially for Christian families prioritizing relationships, discipleship, and education.
+For thousands of years, the norm was a home-centered life, especially for Christian families who prioritize relationships, discipleship, and education.

 A home-based family life isn’t about perfection.
 It comes with sacrifices and challenges.
 But the rewards are worth it—stronger marriages, healthier children, deep spiritual growth, and lasting memories.
 Biblical family discipleship happens most naturally in a home-centered environment.